Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer

 August 8-12

 This workshop, led by Claudine Doury, will bring photographers to the Rhône, Camargue, and neighboring villages.
-You will work to prepare a series of images and spend the days shooting, editing, and discussing ideas with fellow participants, while learning how to convey sensibility, meaning, pace, and progression in a body of work.
+You will work to prepare a series of images and spend the days shooting, editing, and discussing ideas with fellow participants, while learning how to convey sensibility, meaning, pace, and progression in a of work.

 celeste leeuwenburg rencontres d'arles